HubSpot/odometer/docs/intro.md

 Browser Support
 ---------------

-Odometer is intended to support IE8+, FF4+, Chrome and Safari.
+Odometer is intended to support IE8+, FF4+, Safari 6+, and Chrome.

 Dependencies
 ------------